 Reimagined Finance: Investor Persona Interviews

-This interview covers his journey and we hope shows the key learnings and that investors can consider for a better plan.
-ReFi is committed to not just managing and farming your funds across the #defi space, but helping to educate our communities.
-The more we inform the better long term investment decisions across the #faas space will be made.
-This we believe will create more secure, long-term portfolios with consistent ROI’s for everyone.
+This interview is powerful in it’s honesty and should be one we all investors can learn from. $ReFi is committed to not just managing and farming your funds across the #DeFi space but helping to educate our communities so they can make more informed decisions across the #FaaS space and create more secure, long-term portfolios with consistent ROI’s.

 2. Could you please give us a 1-minute history of your general business experience and what you do?